KevychSolutions/manitrust-SDK/README.md

-# Manitrust
+# ManiTrust
-Github of Manitrust Service.
+GitHub of ManiTrust Service.

 ## Installation

 ##### CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate GrowthBook into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate ManiTrust into your Xcode project using CocoaPods, specify it in your `Podfile`:

 - Add below in podfile - in respective target block